 4. Try to drink a glass of water with every meal.
 It’ll keep your body hydrated and full, and keep your metabolism online.
 Soft drinks?
 Out.

 5. Enjoy eating out.
 Don’t be the man ordering steamed chicken breast – as long as you’re getting a decent hit of protein and green veg, the steak and spinach are fine.
 Just leave the fries for cheat day.

 6. Get stronger.
 Not everyone’s first priority, but lifting more weight will make any workout more intense.
 By adding 1.5kg worth of muscle to your body you have the potential to burn 1,050 extra calories a week, according to a study by the University of Michigan.
 Aim to progress in big, compound lifts like the power clean and squat, and every workout becomes a fat-burner.

 7. Go green.
 For tea, anyway – it’s the most natural fat burner available.
 Pair it with lemon to blunt your insulin response, making your body less likely to store food as fat.

 10. Drink milk.
 There is some evidence that calcium deficiency could slow metabolism.
-Research has shown that consuming calcium through dairy foods like low fat yoghurt or fat-free cheese could also contribute to reducing fat absorption from other food sources.s
+Research has shown that consuming calcium through dairy foods like low-fat yogurt or fat-free cheese could also contribute to reducing fat absorption from other food sources.s

-12. Get your fibre on.
-Research has shown that some fibre can fire up your fat burning by as much as 30%.
-These studies have found that those who are consuming the most amount of fibre are gaining less weight over a period of time.
-It’s best to aim for around 25g per day – start by adding wholegrains to your diet.
+12. Get your fiber on.
+Research has shown that some fiber can fire up your fat burning by as much as 30%.
+These studies have found that those who are consuming the most amount of fiber are gaining less weight over a period of time.
+It’s best to aim for around 25g per day – start by adding whole grains to your diet.